Geauga Park District: History

 The first employee of the district was Donald W. Meyer, who served as the agency's director from 1965 to his death in 1987.
 The district's administrative center at Big Creek Park in Chardon Township bears Mr. Meyer's name.

-The park system has completed thousands of programs for the public and continues to do so both on and off-site.
-The rich base of volunteers and the expertise of the naturalist staff makes these programs possible, and they are a staple in the community.
-Members of the community are encouraged to reserve the many lodges and shelters scattered throughout the parks for meetings, parties and family reunions.
-Big Creek Park, Chickagami Park, Headwaters Park and The West Woods have camping reservations available year-round and provide lean-to sites and tent pads.
-Rooms available at the Meyer Center and The West Woods Nature Center also provide space for county groups and organizations to host meetings.
+The park system has completed thousands of programs for the public and continues to offer educational and recreational programs both on-site and off-site.
+The park system's volunteer base and the expertise of its naturalist staff support these programs, which have become a longstanding part of the local community.
+Members of the community may reserve the lodges and shelters located throughout the parks for meetings, parties and family reunions.
+Big Creek Park, Chickagami Park, Headwaters Park and The West Woods offer year-round camping, including lean-to shelters and tent pads.
+Meeting rooms at the Meyer Center and The West Woods Nature Center are also available for use by local groups and organizations.